ahi4/viruses/fake bank website - spam banco santander - comunicado/README.md

 **update**, @Digiweb_Ireland is not owner anymore, @hostopia 'bought' the responsability over IP 78.137.164.87 and did not update their info. @Digiweb_Ireland sent me @hostopia 's contact: support@host.ie and +353(21)2028058.

-I sent a twitter to @hostopia and an email to support@host.ie
+I sent a twitter to @hostopia and an email to support@host.ie.
+Later I also found @webdotcom on twitter, send him a twit (2017-03-13)

 # e-mail header origin: